Dental Emergencies In Waterdown

 A note from Magnolia Dental

 Dental emergencies can cause severe pain and uncontrolled bleeding.
 If left untreated, it can lead to further issues like tooth mobility and even tooth loss.
 Timely treatment is a must.

 Magnolia Dental can be your go-to emergency dental clinic if you have any dental emergencies.
 We are dedicated to providing comprehensive dental care and emergency services to our patients.
 To know more about the same, consult our dentists today.

 Need Dental Emergency Appointment?
 Call Us or Book Now.

 Frequently Asked Questions

-Can I go to the ER for dental emergencies?
+Can I visit the hospital for a dental emergency?

 The answer may vary based on the severity of your condition.
 If the trauma involves jaw fracture and dislocation, serious cuts and lacerations affecting your breathing or swallowing, you would definitely want to visit the ER.
 However, you still have to make a visit to the dentist to get a permanent solution.

 You should keep in mind that the waiting time in emergency rooms can be longer, and priority may be given to other patients with serious conditions over a dental emergency.